peter-mount/docker-mirror/README.md

 This is a small utility to mirror docker images between repositories.

+Please note this is beta quality so it might work for you or not.
+So far it works but will probably require more testing.

+Prebuilt binaries will come at a future date.

+## Prerequisites

+Because this utility uses the [docker manifest](https://docs.docker.com/engine/reference/commandline/manifest/) command you need to enable experimental features to the Docker CLI.

+## Mirroring a repository

+Simply compile this utility then:

+    docker-mirror -d docker.example.com hello-world

+Here we set the mirror repository as docker.example.com and ask it to mirror the hello-world image.

+As long as you have permissions to upload to `docker.example.com` then it will pull down every image for all architectures and then push them to the new repository.

+You can then access that image with:

+    docker run -it --rm docker.example.com/library/hello-world

+Note: the `library/` prefix is there because the `hello-world` image is in reality `library/hello-world`.
+If you had another image, say `area51/jenkins` then you could mirror it with:

+    docker-mirror -d docker.example.com area51/jenkins

+and then pull it from your local repository as:

+    docker pull docker.example.com/area51/jenkins

+### Adding a prefix in the local repository

+As my local Nexus3 repository has non-public images I prefer to keep the mirrored images with a mirror/ prefix.

+This is simple to implement.
+Using the above examples:

+    docker-mirror -d docker.example.com/mirror hello-world area51/jenkins

+Then those two images are accessible in the local repository as `docker.example.com/mirror/library/hello-world` & `docker.example.com/mirror/area51/jenkins`

 ## Why this utility exists

 On November 2 2020 Docker started enforcing a pull rate limit on the number of images you can pull from the main